PennyLaneAI/pennylane/doc/introduction/pulse.rst

 The functions defining the parameterized coefficients must have the call signature ``(p, t)``, where ``p`` can be a float, list or jnp.array.
 These functions should be defined using ``jax.numpy`` rather than ``numpy`` where relevant.

-There are two way to construct a :class:`~.ParametrizedHamiltonian` from the coefficients and operators:
+There are two ways to construct a :class:`~.ParametrizedHamiltonian` from the coefficients and operators:

 .. code-block:: python